 Barbershop singers are like that.
-It is no accident that one of their oldest standbys is "Let the Rest of the World Go By."
-Barbershoppers will launch into their hobby whenever, wherever.
-As Mike Wallen put it last Friday night, the kick is "the overtones, the enthusiasm in those overtones.
+It is no accident that one of their oldest stanbys is "Let the Rest of the World Go By."
+Barbershoppers will launch into their hobby whenever.
+As Mike Wallen put it last Friday night, the kick is "The overtones.
 Nothing rings a room like they do."

 Ironic that he would say that, for just as he did, the room was ringing with a more familiar sound.

 Baritone Wallen and three confederates from Alexandria had just placed fourth in this year's barbershop quartet contest for the southern division of the Mid-Atlantic district.
 They thus won the right to compete at the district finals this fall.
 Although the scene was the auditorium of Stonewall Jackson High School in Manassas, it could have been a winning sports locker room.